Shavasana, Savasana or Corpse Pose is an asana where Shava – Corpse; Asana – Pose; and Pronounced as – Shuh-vah-sana; Sanskrit: शवासन

 4. Your arms must be placed along your body and slightly apart, leaving your palms open and facing upwards.

 5. Now, slowly draw attention to every area of your body, starting from your toes.
 As you do this, breathe slowly, yet deeply, setting your body in a state of deep relaxation.
 Do not fall asleep in the process.
+Once your body is positioned in a way to fully relax, begin to draw your attention to your breath.
+Initially, allow your inhalation and exhalation to be slow, deep, and smooth.

 Precautions Or Contraindications Of Shavasana